macalinao/ian-website/drafts/2018-01-02-maximum-leverage-on-maker.md

 In theory, one could write a smart contract that performs this entire 4-step process in one transaction.
 Before this exists, however, it would be foolish to take on a position of maximum leverage.

-### Calculating actual leverage

-In order to account for the above factors, one can simply increase the liquidation ratio when computing max actual leverage.
+In order to account for the this factors, one can simply increase the liquidation ratio when computing max actual leverage.

 The multiplier of the liquidation ratio would be the multiplicative inverse of the percentage of Dai generated each round.
-For example, if I will only generate 90% of my possible Dai on each round, I must multiply the liquidation ratio by $1/0.9 \simeq 1.11$ to get $150\% * 1.11 \approx 167\%$.
+For example, if I will only generate 90% of my possible Dai on each round, I must multiply the liquidation ratio by $1/0.9 \simeq 1.11$ to get $150\% \* 1.11 \approx 167\%$.

-This works because the above risk factors are all mitigated by generating less Dai.
-All risk factors